rayansailani/Algorithms/README.md

 # Practice-programs
-A sest of general programs for practice.
+A set of general programs for practice.